Learning how to apply vampire fangs correctly is the key to achieving a realistic, natural-looking result.

 Some material will squeeze out into the small areas between your teeth.
 This is okay, and will help the final fit.

-Step 5: Hold and Let It Set
+Step 5: Hold it Steady

 Hold the fang in place for 5 minutes while the material hardens.
-Flaring your lips and tilting your head back will help control the inevitable drooling that will happen.
-LOL

 Once set, it should feel secure and comfortable.